 Neurodiversity: What does it mean and why it being used?

 "Neurotypical" refers to mainstream neurology, or said another way, understanding and adhering to mainstream expectations and social norms.
 Rather than "normal" or "not normal," which reinforces a pathology mindset and marginalizes and isolates anyone who is seen as different, neurodiversity embraces and celebrates difference.
-The Infinite U believes that language is powerful and needs to be used with awareness and sensitivity.
-Rather than expecting neurodiverse people to change in order to "fit in" to the mainstream, the mainstream is being asked to expand its mindset from being fear-based and rejecting of difference, to an attitude of inclusivity, acceptance, and appreciation of difference.
+Rather than expecting neurodivergent people to conform to the mainstream, the mainstream is being asked to expand its mindset to an attitude of inclusivity, acceptance, and appreciation of difference.
 We all win when neurodiversity is embraced.
 We all get more freedom to be our unique, creative, and quirky selves.
 Just like, as a white person, the more that I embrace racial difference, the more connected I feel to myself, to my ancestral roots, and to others.

 The world's problems need new, creative solutions, and it is essential that we value diverse ways of thinking and behaving.
 This is the only way we can move forward with creating a nation-and world- with greater harmony, love, and freedom for all living beings.